Our lives are filled with solving mathematical problems which we never stop to think about, such as:

-- How much food do I need to order to feed all my guests?
+- How much food do I need to feed all my guests?

 - Can I get from work to nursery in time to fetch my child?

-The answers to all these questions is based on our having a good understanding of mathematical concepts, knowing how to estimate and calculate, skills we use automatically as adults which have been developed from babyhood through all of our mathematical experiences.
+The answers to all these questions are based on having a good understanding of mathematical concepts.
+Knowing how to estimate and calculate are skills we use automatically as adults which have been developed from babyhood, through all of our mathematical experiences.

-At the Muswell Hill Preschool we provide our children with high quality experiences to foster mathematical development and understanding.
-Number and numeral recognition, shape recognition, measurement, patterning and representation of data all form part of our mathematical curriculum.
+At the Muswell Hill Preschool, we provide our children with high-quality experiences to nurture mathematical development and comprehension.
+Number and numeral recognition, shape recognition, measurement, patterning and representation of data all form part of our unique mathematical curriculum.

 We make all of these activities fun, exciting and interesting so children want to take part and learn and mathematics becomes part of their being, their language and their thinking, building a strong foundation for continuing their learning at school.